Jay Gruden: Tampa Bay Buccaneers

-From 2002 to 2008, he served as an offensive assistant for the Tampa Bay Buccaneers in the National Football League under his brother, head coach Jon Gruden, earning a Super Bowl ring for the Bucs' win in Super Bowl XXXVII.
-He left the team after his brother was fired following the 2008 season.
+From 2002 to 2008, Gruden served as an offensive assistant for the Tampa Bay Buccaneers in the National Football League under his brother, head coach Jon Gruden, earning a Super Bowl ring for the Buccaneers' victory over the Oakland Raiders in Super Bowl XXXVII.
+Gruden left the team after his brother was fired following the 2008 season.

 Florida Tuskers

-In 2009, while the Predators were on hiatus during the bankruptcy reorganization of the AFL, he was selected to be head coach Jim Haslett's offensive coordinator for the Florida Tuskers of the United Football League.
-As part of his contract, he was not permitted to remain head coach of the Predators.
+In 2009, while the Predators were on hiatus during the bankruptcy reorganization of the AFL, Gruden was selected to be head coach Jim Haslett's offensive coordinator for the Florida Tuskers of the United Football League.
+As part of his contract, Gruden was not allowed to remain head coach of the Predators.
 Instead, former Orlando quarterback Pat O'Hara, who led the team to its two ArenaBowl titles when Gruden was head coach, was hired in his place.

 On February 20, 2010, Gruden was named head coach of the Tuskers following Haslett's departure to join Mike Shanahan's staff with the NFL's Washington Redskins.

 Cincinnati Bengals

 On February 3, 2011, Gruden was hired as the offensive coordinator for the Cincinnati Bengals.
-On January 13, 2012, Gruden signed a three-year extension with the Bengals at the position, even after being asked to interview for at least three NFL head coaching jobs (with the Jacksonville Jaguars, St. Louis Rams, and later turning down the Indianapolis Colts).
+On January 13, 2012, he signed a three-year extension with the Bengals at the position, even after being asked to interview for at least three NFL head coaching jobs (with the Jacksonville Jaguars, St. Louis Rams, and later turning down the Indianapolis Colts).

 In January 2013, Gruden was interviewed by the NFL's Arizona Cardinals, Philadelphia Eagles, and San Diego Chargers for their vacant head coaching positions.
 Gruden's offense helped lead the Bengals to three straight Wild Card playoff appearances, including the AFC North title in 2013.

 Washington Redskins

 On January 9, 2014, Gruden was hired as the new head coach of the Washington Redskins, succeeding Mike Shanahan.
-Since Gruden was a highly sought-after coach, Redskins owner Dan Snyder gave him a fully guaranteed, 5-year contract worth $20 million.
+Since Gruden was a highly sought-after coach, Redskins owner Dan Snyder gave him a fully guaranteed, five-year contract worth $20 million.
+Washington finished with a 4–12 in Gruden's first season in 2014.

 In the 2015 season, Gruden led the Redskins to their first playoff appearance since 2012.
-The Redskins would go on a 4-game winning streak to finish the season, and win the NFC East with a 9–7 record.
-However, the Redskins lost to the Green Bay Packers in the wild-card round 35–18, ending their season.
+The Redskins would go on a four-game winning streak to finish the season and win the NFC East with a 9–7 record.
+However, they lost to the Green Bay Packers in the wild-card round 35–18, ending their season.
 In 2016, the Redskins finished 8–7–1, but missed the playoffs.
-This marked the first time the Redskins posted back-to-back winning seasons since the 1996 and 1997 seasons.
+This marked the first time the team posted back-to-back winning seasons since the 1996 and 1997 seasons.

-On March 4, 2017, Jay Gruden signed a two-year contract extension with the team.
-On October 7, 2019, Gruden was fired after starting the season 0–5, finishing his overall tenure as head coach at 35–49–1.
+On March 4, 2017, Gruden signed a two-year contract extension with the team.
+In the 2017 season, he led the team to a 7–9 record.
+In the 2018 season, the team finished with a 7–9 record once again.
+On October 7, 2019, he was fired after starting the season with a 0–5 record, finishing his overall tenure with a record.